malb/discrete-subgroup/_posts/2020-03-20-lattice-meeting.md

 redirect_from: /2020/03/20/
 ---

-Lattice-based approaches are emerging as a common theme in modern cryptography and coding theory.
-In communications, they are useful mathematical tools to construct powerful error-correction codes achieving the capacity of wireless channels.
-In cryptography, they are used to building lattice-based schemes with provable security, better asymptotic efficiency, resilience against quantum attacks and new functionalities such as fully homomorphic encryption.

-This meeting — on Wednesday *20 March 2020* — is aimed at connecting the two communities with a common interest in lattices.
+This meeting -- on Friday 20 March 2020 -- is aimed at non-lattice approaches to post-quantum cryptography.
 It will consist of several talks on related topics, with a format aimed at encouraging interaction.

 ## Programme ##